lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager.md

 ) public view returns (bytes4 magicValue)
 ```

-Checks if a signature was signed by an address having at least the **[SIGN](../universal-profile/lsp6-key-manager.md/#permission-values)** permission for this KeyManager, otherwise it will return the failure value.
+Checks if a signature was signed by a controller having at least the **[SIGN](../universal-profile/lsp6-key-manager.md/#permission-values)** permission for this KeyManager, otherwise it will return the failure value.

 #### Parameters: